 Fortunately, Douglas A. Ball, Attorney at Law, and his team of legal professionals are here to help when you find yourself charged with driving under suspension (DUS).
 With over two and a half decades of legal experience, Douglas A. Ball has a unique understanding of Ohio criminal law, and he knows how to get things done.

-For an up to 30-minute FREE telephone or in person consultation with an experienced lawyer, contact Douglas A. Ball, Attorney at Law, today.
-From our office in Batavia, we serve clients throughout Clermont County and the surrounding areas, including those in Hamilton County, Warren County and Brown County.
-You can email us online or call us at 513-286-3530.
+For an up to 30-minute FREE telephone or in-person consultation with an experienced lawyer, contact Douglas A. Ball, Attorney at Law, today.
+From our office in Batavia, we serve clients throughout Clermont County and the surrounding areas, including those in Hamilton County, Warren County, and Brown County.
+You can email us online or call us today.

 Alleged DUS offenses in Ohio can be broken down into two parts: the basis of your original suspension and the penalties for driving while the suspension is in effect.
 There are actually several reasons under Ohio law in which your license may be suspended, including when: